usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 where `OR` is a function computing a bitwise `or` between two masked data.
-Already, our initially simple lookup table is becoming quite complicated, and a developper looking at the code would have a hard time figuring out what it does.
+Already, our initially simple lookup table is becoming quite complicated, and a developer looking at the code would have a hard time figuring out what it does.
 Manually applying the same techniques to a full cipher would take a considerable amount of time and produce a much more complex code.
 Most -if not all- the times, manually